 I can’t overstate the importance of reading to writers.
 Writers are, by definition, readers.
-For that reason, this page will be one of the first that I develop further.
+Here are some resources for the reading writer.

 Goodreads | goodreads.com